International Year of Light and Light-Based Technologies

 A factor of 2 in exposure is traditionally called one f-stop.

-The term comes from the old-school construction of aperture rings with clicks
+The term comes from the old-school construction of aperture rings with click

-regularly spaced at intervals corresponding to a factor of
+at regular intervals corresponding to a factor of

-From on such "stop" to the next, the illumination doubles.
+From one such stop to the next, the illumination doubles.

 Because it was natural to set an aperture ring "a little bit"